Source-robotics/Spectral-BLDC-docs/docs/Guides/Bilateral teleoperation guide.md

 - [Gripper bilateral](https://www.youtube.com/watch?v=8jfgFuEFNdI)
 - [2DOF arm bilateral](https://twitter.com/SourceRobotics/status/1812872129148342691)

-## **What is this used for?**
+!!!
+Note annotate "**What is this used for?**"
     These kind of setup is perfect for: Teleoperation, Imitation learning, Virtual Environments...

 ## **The algorithm**
 The magic of this setup is done with these 2 simple formulas.